PasinduT/CS325/Final/README.md

 `python3 main.py`

 All the trees generated can be found in the output/ directory.
-To avoid running the dp_distance algorithm.
-The results of the algorithm are cached in the output/distances directory as .json files.
+To avoid running the dp_distance algorithm, the results of the algorithm are cached in the output/distances directory as .json files.
 To rerun the dp_distance algorithm, simply delete all those .json files and run `main.py`